 What is pre-med?
 When people say that they're pre-med, what does that actually mean?
 If you're planning to attend med school and become a doctor, it's important that you understand the definition of pre-med and what you should be doing as a pre-med student.

 Read on to learn what it really means to be a pre-med, what you should be focusing on to get into med school, and what the best majors for pre-meds are and why.

 What Does Pre-Med Mean?

 "Pre-med" is the term people use to show that they want to go to med school and are taking the classes they need to get there.
-It’s primarily used by college students.
-There isn’t actually a major called "pre-med;" pre-med is just a term to let people know you have plans to be a doctor.
-You can be a biology major and a pre-med, a Spanish major and a pre-med, etc.
+It's primarily used by college students.
+There isn't actually "pre-med" major; pre-med is just a term to let people know you have plans to be a doctor.
+You can be a biology major and pre-med, a Spanish major and pre-med, etc.

 Students say that they're pre-med to let others know about their career goals and to make sure they're taking the correct classes to get into med school.
 If you tell your advisor that you're a biology major, she'll focus on making sure you get all the requirements for that major completed, but if you let her know that you're a biology major and also pre-med, she'll work with you to also ensure you take all the classes needed to apply to med school.

 Similarly, if you're applying to jobs or volunteer positions and state that you're pre-med, the people looking at applications will know that you plan on becoming a doctor, and they may be more likely to offer you a position that's related to the medical field.

 What Do You Need to Get Into Med School?

 Once you've decided to be pre-med, your main focus will be preparing yourself to get into med school.
 Med schools are infamous for being competitive and only accepting the best, so you'll want to be well prepared.
 In this section we'll discuss all key things you need to get into med school.